Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 Both of these solutions can cause many problems that will not be evident straight away.
 The main challenge, is usually not knowing, at any given time, what is the "default Python" that your system is using.
-Ideally, this is something you shouldn't care about, but if you don't setup things properly you end up installing packages for the wrong environment or the wrong active python interpreter, un-intently create from the wrong python distribution and... well, you get the point.
+Ideally, this is something you shouldn't care about, but if you don't set up things properly, you end up installing packages for the wrong environment or the wrong active python interpreter, un-intentionally created from the wrong python distribution and... well, you get the point (...this is pretty much summed up in the xkcd image above).

 To find out more details, read this excellent [December 2020, post](https://opensource.com/article/19/5/python-3-default-mac), by Matthew Broberg.